Charles César de Fay de La Tour-Maubourg: Brothers

 His brother, Marie Victor de Fay, marquis de Latour-Maubourg, was a Cavalry Corps commander, survived the Russian Campaign and was wounded at the battle of Leipzig.

 Juste-Charles de la Tour-Maubourg married Anastasie de La Fayette, daughter of Lafayette.
 They had three daughters.
-The second, Jenny, married General Ettore Perrone di San Martino, politician of the Kingdom of Piedmont.
+The second, Jenny, married General Ettore Perrone di San Martino, politician of the Kingdom of Piedmont-Sardinia.
 Among their descendants is the present Queen Paola of Belgium.

 Children

 Marie-Charles, comte de La Tour-Maubourg (11 February 1757 - 28 May 1831) married Charlotte, daughter of Charles Pinault de Thénelles, (d.
 18 June 1837).
 They had six children: